gluefish/WatiX-cs/WebAppTests/README.md

 		As a user, I want commands on the sheet be executable in the program.
 	GIT - created 9/18
-		As a developer I want to have a structure for saving, committing, checking in & out, and tracking, file edits
+		As a developer I want to have a structure for saving, committing, checking in & out, and tracking, file edits Web Page Test Info - done 9/21
+		As a tester, I want the html output page to have some meta info present on individual test lines.

 **************************************************************************************************************************
 ##Backlog